AdobeDocs/pass.en/help/accountiq/operation-affecting-user-segment.md

 ### Additional segmentation {#additional-segmentation}

 Additionally, you can refine your target segment by adding more metrics.
-For example, you can add Sharing Probability that is greater than 90% as another metric.
+For example, you can add [!UICONTROL Sharing Probability] that is greater than 90% as another metric.
 So, now the problem statement reads *"create an operation for subscriber accounts of MVPD named 'C' who are viewing the channel 'N Sports' that have a sharing probability greater 90%"*.

 ![](assets/additional-segment.gif)